114514NotAvailable/Ex-Phiedit/README.md

 Nickname: @114514NotFound

+## IMPORTANT ANNOUNCEMENT!!!

+To whomever used Ex:Phiedit before, please fully uninstall all previous versions now immediately and fully scan your PC with an antivirus software that you trust.
+I would suggest using Huorong internet security or Malware Bypass for this job.
+And again DO NOT USE WINDOWS DEFENDER NO MATTER WHAT!

+I'm very sorry to announce that I've only realized recently that my computer has been infected with Virus/Jadtre.ax.
+Which had been infecting viewwindow.exe in Ex:Phiedit.
+Many thanks to Happy_mimimix who discovered this and reported it to me.

+I'm now publishing a new clean release, please switch to this one immediately if you want to keep using Ex:Phiedit.
+At the same time, I will take down all previous releases of Ex:Phiedit because of this security issue.

 ## Original Re:Phiedit skinpack for Ex:Phiedit
 Unzip and replace the bitmaps in Resources\textures [RPE_Skin_For_ExPhiedit.zip](https://github.com/114514NotAvailable/Ex-Phiedit/files/13198539/RPE_Skin_For_ExPhiedit.zip)

 ## Tutorial: Apply FPS Config Permanently!
 https://github.com/114514NotAvailable/Ex-Phiedit/assets/148523275/afd726ad-f9f4-40c8-aadf-c60609b4f1f0